mortonmills/webtest/README.md

-dynamic pitch object, use different voices for pitch range octaves
+dynamic pitch object, use different voices for pitch range octaves festival tempo is 1.2 about times faster than what BPM is listed 78 means 94
+65 means 78

 give number comparisons names instead of using numbers ex, 47 should be trackEndEvent